ddpie/CubeVerse/README_EN.md

 CubeVerse is a 3D cube world game developed entirely using **Amazon Q Developer CLI** through natural language conversations.

+## Innovative Development Approach

+Traditional game development has high technical barriers, where game producers, designers, and other non-technical team members can only describe their creative ideas through documentation without directly participating in implementation.
+This development model leads to slow conversion of ideas into actual features and often results in misunderstandings.

+**Amazon Q Developer CLI** innovatively combines **MCP (Model Context Protocol)** technology with Unity integration, creating a new paradigm of natural language-driven game development.
+Developers only need to describe requirements in natural language, and Q CLI intelligently interprets instructions, automatically generates code, and directly controls the game engine to implement features, achieving seamless transformation from ideas to functionality.

+This project is built entirely from scratch using Amazon Q Developer CLI, including all code and engine configurations, representing a complete practice of this innovative development approach.

+This solution significantly lowers the barrier to game programming skills, enabling every team member (including non-technical personnel) to directly participate in feature development, greatly improving iteration speed and creative validation efficiency.
+It is particularly suitable for rapid prototyping, concept validation, and agile iteration scenarios in game studios, bringing revolutionary changes to the game development process.

 ![Game Screenshot](Assets/Resources/showcase.png)
 *CubeVerse game screenshot - Cube-style world*